WeblateOrg/weblate/docs/usage.rst

 Optional plural
 +++++++++++++++

-The string is optionaly used as plural, but not using plural forms.
+The string is optionally used as plural, but not using plural forms.
 In case your translation system supports this, you should use plural aware variant of it.